OpenStackOnRaPi/ostackinstall/README.md

 ### 3.iv Flat provider network

 > [!NOTE]
 > **This subsection 3.iv is prepared for the use of flat provider network only** in your OpenStack DC.
 Introducing VLAN provider networks requires more advanced configurations which is easier to do starting with settings different from those presented in this subsection.
 In particular, extra configurations for ```eth0```, ```brmux``` and ```veth1br``` are needed to serve VLANs in those devices.
 Respective VLAN configurations have also to be introduced in the TP-Link switch.
-If you are interested in setting not only flat, but also VLAN provider networks in your cluster, **skip the remainder of this subsection and go directly to subsection [3.v VLAN provider networks - part 1 (RPi network configuration for a flat network)](#3v-vlan-provider-networks---part-1-initial-configuration-for-a-flat-network)**.
+If you are interested in setting not only flat, but also VLAN provider networks in your cluster, **skip the remainder of this subsection and go directly to subsection [3.v VLAN provider networks - part 1 (initial configuration for a flat network)](#3v-vlan-provider-networks---part-1-initial-configuration-for-a-flat-network)**.

   * for `networkd` backend, for `veth0-veth0br` pair